Study of few-electron backgrounds in the LUX-ZEPLIN detector: Electron emission from grids

 As a proof of principle, we tested a photon-based gate emission cut on a fraction of the WS2022 dataset.
 This dataset is first processed to suppress delayed electron backgrounds and photoionization, as described in Sec.~\ref{sec:grid_characterization}.
 An additional pulse quality cut was introduced to suppress misreconstructed S2 pulses.
 We then tag small S2 pulses ($<$300\,phd, including SEs) that are preceded by at least one SPE within the gate drift window.
 For simplicity, we only exploit the temporal correlation of grid emission electrons in this test by removing all pulses within the event acquisition window (4.5\,ms) if it contains at least one SPE-tagged S2 pulse.
 Figure~\ref{fig:pulse_area_sr1} shows the S2 pulse area spectra before and after the gate photon emission cut.
 This simple cut suppresses the rate of S2 pulses in the 2--4 electron region, which is dominated by hot spot emission, by over an order of magnitude, and that of SEs by more than a factor of 2.
 On the contrary, large S2s, which are unlikely to be from grid field emission, are less affected by this cut.
 The pulses removed by this cut exhibit a localized spatial and temporal distribution and are consistent with field-induced grid emission.

-For low-mass dark matter searches, we usually focus on events with no identified S1s\footnote{The S1 definition is the same as that used in WS2022 where at least 3 photomultiplier tubes must observe light.} within the 4.5~ms event window, and this cut is found to accept $93.60\pm0.26\%$ of S2-only events between 10 and 500 electrons.
+For low-mass dark matter searches, we usually focus on events with no identified S1s\footnote{The S1 definition is the same as that used in WS2022 where at least 3 photomultiplier tubes must observe light.} within the 4.5~ms event window, and this cut is found to accept $93.60\pm0.26\%$ of S2-only events between 10 and 50 electrons.
 The signal loss is dominated by false SPE tagging, which we further investigate with a different method.
 The WS2022 data, with the TPC drift region active, contains a higher SPE rate than that in the extraction region-only dataset shown in Fig.~\ref{fig:spe_peak}.
 As a result, the probability for a SPE to be randomly paired with a S2 pulse can be significant and cause non-grid S2 pulses to be falsely rejected.
 We carried out a mock analysis by tagging SPEs arriving in a control drift time window that is equal in size but offset from the gate cut interval.
 Then we remove all S2 pulses in an event if any S2 pulse of $<$300\,phd has a tagged SPE in the control coincidence window.
 The SPE-S2 pairs tagged in this way are only from random coincidence and the resulting event rate reduction is a measure of signal loss from random photon coincidence.
-When this mock cut is applied to S2-only events, we found a survival rate of $97.02\pm0.16\%$ for events with S2 pulses above 300 phd (and below 2,880\,phd, or 50 electrons), and a lower rate of $90.61\pm0.04\%$ for events with S2 pulses below 300\,phd.
-The survival rates are different for S2 pulses above and below 300\,phd because a large S2 can only be rejected in this cut if it shares the event window with a tagged S2 of $<$300\,phd, but a small S2 can be additionally rejected if it has a preceding SPE pulse.
+When this mock cut is applied to S2-only events, we found a survival fraction of $97.27\pm0.16\%$ for events with S2 pulses above 300 phd (and below 2,880\,phd, or 50 electrons), and a lower fraction of $90.61\pm0.04\%$ for events with S2 pulses below 300\,phd.
+The survival fractions are different for S2 pulses above and below 300\,phd because a large S2 can only be rejected in this cut if it shares the event window with a tagged S2 of $<$300\,phd, but a small S2 can be additionally rejected if it has a preceding SPE pulse.
+Above 300\,phd, there is minimal dependence on pulse area; the survival fraction for S2-only events above 10 electrons is $98.02 \pm 0.16\%$.